This article originally appeared in The Bar Examiner print edition, Winter 2021-2022 (Vol. 90, No. 4), pp. 6.

-Welcome to this special section celebrating NCBE’s 90th anniversary!
+Welcome to Part Two of this special section celebrating NCBE’s 90th anniversary!

 The National Conference of Bar Examiners was founded as a nonprofit corporation in September 1931, with the aim of increasing the efficiency of state bar admission boards and for the betterment of licensing processes across the US jurisdictions.

 Contact us to request a pdf file of the original article as it appeared in the print edition.